Syllabus :

 Slides for week 7: Various forms of PDA and their equivalence to CFG.

-Slides for week 9: Pumping lemma for CFL and CYK algorithm for membership.
+Slides for week 9: Pumping lemma, closure properties and the CYK algorithm.

 Slides for week 10: Introduction to undecidability and Turing machines.